vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/02_PART-A/12_ANNEXURE_VI_Survey.md

 on 7th November 1953.

-9. Saka era 1875 begins from
+9. śaka era 1875 begins from

 16th March, 1953.